doda25-team24/operation/ACTIVITY.md

 - Bernardini, Giorgio:

 - Ibanez, Elena:
-I have researched steps 1 to 5, and I had some issues with my laptop.
+I have researched how to do the Enable Monitoring and Alerting steps and I had to fix some issues I had with my laptop.
-Will create the pull requests next week (week 4).

 - Mititelu, Alexandru: